kubernetes/community/keps/sig-node/draft-20180702-pod-restartpolicy-to-restart-whole-pod.md

 ## Motivation

 The `OnFailure` and `Always` [restart polices][rp] efficiently manage the life-cycle of the containers of a pod.
-The support for multiple containers in a pod also enable better modularity and seperation of concerns between different containers.
+The support for multiple containers in a pod also enable better modularity and separation of concerns between different containers.
 It also promotes looser coupling between components.

 [Init containers] provide some additional support for modularity and looser coupling for the functionality of initialization of the pod.
-They make it possible to separete the initialization from the rest of the pod to enhance both modularity as well as security.
+They make it possible to separate the initialization from the rest of the pod to enhance both modularity as well as security.

 But both the `OnFailure` as well as the `Always` restart policies restart the individual containers in question and not the whole pod.
 This is, for the most part, desirable, even optimal.